rweigel/stats/hw.md

 In HW 1.3, you considered the question of the probability of getting two heads when flipping a fair coin 3x.
 This question was easily answered by explicitly writing out the sample space (the set of all possible outcomes) using a tree diagram and counting the number of outcomes with two heads.

-Write out the sample space for four flips of a fair coin using a tree diagram and then by inspection of the diagram determine the probability of getting two heads.
+Write out the sample space for four flips of a fair coin using a tree diagram and then by inspection of the diagram determine the probability of getting exactly two heads.

 Next, inspect the sample space and provide an argument for why, if the probability of heads is $\theta$, then the probability of $k$ heads in $N$ tosses is